xdauby/Roleplay/README.txt

+How to install :

+install python3.8 (not supported after 3.8)
+install required package

+$ sudo apt-get install python3.8
+$ pip install -r requirements.txt

+change connection informations in .env (you need psql) copy past init.db in your psql

+Then start
+$ python3.8 main.py

+Informations :
+If you want to test, for all players, the non-hashed password is : mdptest If you want to test, for all organisers, the non-hashed password is : admin

 Explanation of the class diagram :
 The class diagram features the three layers of the application, the business layer where you can find the code of the classes, the Data Access Object (DAO) which stocks data in databasis and finally the controller layer which is the terminal in our case.
 The DAO class guarantees the permanent connection with the database, it stocks the players, characters, scenarios etc which have been created.